 I suggest that you examine your rewards system.

-In many organizations, rewards systems encourage cheating and in-fighting.
+In many organizations, reward systems encourage cheating and in-fighting.

 I will help you audit your reward system through articles I will write in this website.
 You watch out for them.